 Required Licenses

-- General Business License: Must be obtained from the local government.
-This license allows you to operate a business legally within the area.
-Typically requires registration with the Secretary of State and payment of a fee.
+- General Business License: Must be obtained from the local government; requires proof of business registration and payment of applicable fees.

 Insurance Requirements